Flow Chemistry Systems and Reactors

 - Cleaner Products: Flow chemistry reactors use rapid diffusion mixing, which enables excellent reaction selectivity.
 While batch chemistry may result in products containing unreacted reagent, flow chemistry reduces this impurity significantly through thorough mixing and reaction control.

 - Greater control: The high surface area to volume ratio of a flow chemistry process reactor enables users to tightly control the conditions of the reaction, such as temperature, light exposure and other environmental factors.
+The issue of ‘order of addition’ for reagents goes away because batch systems enable concentration gradients in mixing vessels that are eliminated in a flow path system.

 - Safer reactions: Flow chemistry uses small amounts of material at a time, meaning that hazardous intermediates are also formed in small quantities.
 Greater control of temperatures also makes it easier to control exothermic reactions.